sturnberg/OCS-Docs/Content_Portal/Documentation/Identity/Identity_AuthorizationCodeClient.md

 Internal server error.
 ***

-## `Get Header for Authorization Code Client`
+## `Get header for authorization code client`

-Validate that an Authorization Code Client exists in Tenant.
+Validate that an authorization code client exists in Tenant.

 ### Request